Lightning-AI/litgpt/tutorials/convert_lit_models.md

 ### Merging LoRA weights

-Please note that if you want to convert a model that has been fine-tuned using an adapter like LoRA, these weights should be [merged](../litgpt/scripts/merge_lora.py) to the checkpoint prior to converting.
+Please note that if you want to convert a model that has been finetuned using an adapter like LoRA, these weights should be [merged](../litgpt/scripts/merge_lora.py) to the checkpoint prior to converting.

 ```sh
 litgpt merge_lora path/to/lora/checkpoint_dir